 However, there are things you can do to help increase the chances of email marketing success.

-So, let’s get started with the seven email marketing commandments when it comes to crowdfunding.
+So, let’s get started with the ten email marketing commandments when it comes to crowdfunding.

 Appeal to Human Interest

 There is a saying in the copywriting world that you can’t write a bad headline if it starts with the words ‘How to’.
 People love to learn new things.
 That is why there are so many articles, shows, YouTube channels, etc. showing people how to do something.

 These “How To’s” appeal to human interest and can be a useful content both during pre-launch and after launch.
 Using “How to” in your subject line can also lead to better than average open rates.